michaelthielemans/Second-Brain/DevSecOps.md

 - Use native secure features, before 3rd party libraries (Spring Security, ...)
 - Or... use Open Source security libraries and frameworks that are well vetted
 - Don’t forget to update!
-== Use security frameworks in you dev pipeline ==
+==Use security frameworks in you dev pipeline == for example : NIST framework
 ### C3: Secure Database Access

 • Remember our example?
 SQL Injection?
 A whole control dedicated to DB access
-• Looking at the practical sense... use Cheat Sheets
+• Looking at the practical sense... use best practices Cheat Sheets
 • Database Security Cheat Sheet
 • Query Parameterization Cheat Sheet